 ABOUT THE ARTIST

 I have always loved to make things and dreamed of being an artist when I was a kid.
 If you had told me when I started college that I would continue making art right out of college and start my own art business, I wouldn't have believed you and would think you were pretty hilarious.
 I'm so excited that my dream has become a reality and feel very fortunate to be in this position.
-I hope to keep it alive and continue to be an artist first, business woman second - keeping my core motive and passion alive and therefore run a more authentic livelihood.
+I hope to keep it alive and continue to be an artist first, business woman second - keeping my core motive and passion at the core.

 I first started learning about clay in high school with Atlanta Potter, Bill Buckner, at Marist School.
 I was the girl with clay splattered all over my plaid skirt and knee highs... but I loved it.
 I didn't mind the mess and fell in love with the medium.
 It was there, from age 15-18, that I began to learn that the process of making clay isn't easy - it takes great patience, focus, care, and humility.
 I also began to learn how ceramics is a medium that innately calls for community and camaraderie, both in the making and the enjoying of pottery.
 And on an artistic level, I loved and still love how handcrafted pottery speaks to the graceful combination of beauty and function.